abappdev/ABAppDev/README.md

 #### 📃 About me

+- 👨🏻‍🔬 &nbsp;Android Application & Software Developer
-- 👨🏻‍🔬 &nbsp;Android Developement Lead, Google Developers Student's Club, MET Institute of Engineering, Nashik
+- 👨🏻‍🔬 &nbsp;Former Android Developement Lead, Google Developers Student's Club, MET Institute of Engineering, Nashik
 - 👨🏻‍💻 &nbsp;Student of Computer Engineering.
-- 👨🏻‍🔬 &nbsp;Freelance Android Application Developer
   > I am a certified android app developer, tech-savvy, Highly passionate about UI/UX in the software and web field.
 I also like to learn about new technology.
 Currently pursuing computer engineering and along with this, I have built few application projects by myself and some of them are available on the Play Store too.
 Shortly, I ❤️ Coding

 <div>